 Welcome to the Nurse’s Office!

-I hope everyone has a safe and fun filled summer.
-Please remember to apply sunscreen often and complete a tick check after being outside.
-I am looking forward to seeing you all next school year!
+I hope everyone had a safe and fun filled summer.
+I am so happy to be back and I am looking forward to a healthy and safe school year!

 When your child visits the health office they will have a Nurse Referral Form to bring home.
 This is to communicate with parents that their child has been seen by the nurse and treated if need be for minor incidents.
 I may also call a parent or guardian in regards to the health office visit and will always call to report a major injury or illness.
 Please feel free to call or email me at any time with any questions or concerns you may have.